Why I Stopped Trusting OTC Hair and Skincare Brands

 Quaternary Ammonium Compounds — like cetrimonium chloride.

-Pro Tip: If you can’t easily recognize or pronounce more than half of the ingredients in a product — it’s worth a second look.
+Pro Tip: If you can’t easily recognize or pronounce more than half of the ingredients in a product, it’s worth investigating further.

 How to Use EWG.org to Check Products and Ingredients

-One of the most empowering steps you can take toward cleaner beauty is learning to analyze products yourself — not just relying on a brand’s marketing.
+One of the most empowering steps toward cleaner beauty is learning to analyze products yourself rather than relying solely on marketing.

-Thankfully, resources like the EWG Skin Deep® Database make this process accessible and easy.
+Luckily, resources like the EWG Skin Deep® Database simplify this process.

 Step 1: Go to the EWG Skin Deep® Website